Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2020-02-09-Improving_Word_Representations_via_Global_Context_and_Multiple_Word_Prototypes.md

 ---

-This is a brief summary of paper for me to study and organize it, [Improving Word Representations via Global Context and Multiple Word Prototypes.
-Huang et al. ACL 2012](https://www.aclweb.org/anthology/P12-1092/) I read and studied.
+This is a brief summary of paper for me to study and organize it, [Improving Word Representations via Global Context and Multiple Word Prototypes (Huang et al., ACL 2012)](https://www.aclweb.org/anthology/P12-1092/) I read and studied.
 {% include MathJax.html %}

 They propose new language model using both local and global context.